 There are major differences between northern and southern Thailand — almost like two different countries.
 Despite the fact that most tourists travel to southern Thailand, it’s said that Chiang Mai in the north is Thailand’s most beautiful city.
 So, what are the differences?

-The food in northern Thailand is different from the southern that we as foreigners are most familiar with.
+The food in northern Thailand is different from the south that we as foreigners are most familiar with.
 In the north of Thailand, the traditional food is milder, salty and sour, but rarely sweet.
 Some famous dishes in northern are Nam Prik Ong / Nam Prik Noom, Northern-style curries and Sai ua sausage (also known as ‘Chiang Mai Sausage’).
 This tasty, spiced pork sausage is found everywhere in northern Thailand.
-Food is traditionally eaten at a small table called khan toke.
+Food in the old days was traditionally eaten at a small table called khantoke.

 Dinner with my family-in-law on the beach, the Southern-style, with the best Jasmine rice you can imagine.
 The curry is so damn spicy I can hardly eat it.
 Luckily, they always make a dish not-so-spicy for me.